raffaeleflorio/oogent/README.md

             new PromptAgent(
                     new Langchain4JLLM(chatLanguageModel),
                     new Langchain4JPromptTemplate("""
-                            Summarise the following text in a single phrase.
+                            Summarise the following text in two phrases.
                             Text: {{it}}
                             """
                     )